Technology Equity Research: The Kraken of Wall Street?

 - Where to go when you’ve gotten tired of following quarterly earnings and you’re ready for the next move.

-Design and Implementation: How to Get In
+Technology Equity Research: How to Get In

 A: I liked research because you get more room to take the initiative and analyze companies critically; banking is much more process-driven.